shner-elmo/flashtext2/README.md

             node = trie
             n_words_covered = 0
         idx += 1
-    idx += 1
 ```
 Much more readable, right?
+Not only is this more readable and concise, it is also more performant (and consistent), more about that later.

-Also, other than rewriting all the functions with simpler, shorter, and more intuitive code,
+Other than rewriting all the functions with simpler, shorter, and more intuitive code,
 all the methods and functions are fully typed.

 ## Performance